NaveenN-2003/Online-Learning-Platform/README.md

 bash
 Copy code
 npm install
-Create a .env file in the server directory:
+Create a .env file in the server directory with the following variables:

 plaintext
 Copy code
-MONGO_URI=mongodb://localhost:27017/Mydatabase
+MONGO_URI=mongodb://localhost:27017/YourDatabaseName
 JWT_SECRET=your_jwt_secret
 Start the backend server: